pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 In rare cases, CUDA or python path issues can prevent a successful installation.
 Unfortunately, the error messages of ``pip`` are not very meaningful.
 You should therefore clone the respective package and check where the error occurs, e.g.:
+In case of reinstallation, ensure that you remove the ``build/`` directory to force a recompilation of all kernels.

 .. code-block:: none